-Thai turkey salad with cabbage, basil, and mint
+Thai turkey salad with cabbage, basil, and cashews

-With its vibrant flavors, this paleo and gluten-free dinner (or lunch) in a bowl transports you to a street stall in Thailand.
+With its fresh and vibrant flavors, this paleo and gluten-free dish transports you to a street stall in Thailand.

 In your bag

 - Sun Basket lemongrass paste (lemongrass - EVOO - garlic - ginger - turmeric)

 - 2 or 3 organic radishes (about 2 ounces total)